 The Library has more than 80,000 print books in its collection.
 Most books are in the Circulating Collection on the third floor, which includes nonfiction, fiction, cookbooks, and more.
 The Graphic Novel Collection on the third floor includes graphic fiction, graphic memoirs, and some comic books/manga.
 View our Reading Guides for some recommended reading lists.
 The Youth Collection on the second floor has a variety of books ranging from picture books to young adult novels.
 Have an idea for a title to add?
 Submit a suggestion!

 Beyond books, the Library has various types of media available on the second floor.
-Videos (DVDs, Blu-rays, and VHS), audiobooks, and music CDs are all available to check out.
+Videos (DVDs, Blu-rays, and VHS), audiobooks, and music (CDs and vinyl records) are all available to check out.
 Video titles include both documentaries and feature films.
 Explore the Media Guides for lists and suggested titles.
-The Vinyl Collection on the first floor includes vinyl records from a variety of genres; a portable record player is available to borrow at the first floor Circulation Desk.
+DVD, CD, and record players are available to borrow at the first floor Circulation Desk.

 Keep up with the latest news by reading the daily newspapers, located in front of the elevators on the first floor.
 Titles include The Gainesville Sun, The Wall Street Journal, and The New York Times.
 There are also some general magazines for browsing, such as Consumer Reports, National Geographic, and Sports Illustrated.

 Living in "Rainesville," the weather is quite unpredictable!
-If it starts raining just as you're about to leave the Library, stop by the first floor Circulation Desk to check out an umbrella for the day.
+If it starts raining just as you're about to leave the Library, stop by the first floor Circulation Desk to borrow an umbrella for the day.

 The Library has more than 80,000 eBooks available to be read online from any location.
 Use the library catalog to locate these titles and access the full text.
 View the eBooks video tutorial for more information on how to search specifically for eBooks.